 We have an exciting program in store for you for the 40th Annual Danish American Cultural Retreat!
-More speakers are being announced each week.
 To be the first to hear about program updates, sign up for our e-bulletin.
 Registrations are open.
 Register early and save; Early bird registration ends on May 10th.

 About Eric Nelson: Eric Nelson has served as the Executive Director of the Nordic Heritage Museum in Seattle, Washington since January 2008.
 A Napa, California native, he served as Executive Director of the Napa Valley Museum from 1999 to 2007.
 Prior to this role, he was Curator of Exhibits and Collections and then Executive Director of the Sonoma County Museum for eleven years.
 He is a graduate of the prestigious Getty Museum Leadership Institute and holds a Masters of Art degree in History from Sonoma State University and B.A. in History from California State University, Sacramento.
 He has served as a guest lecturer at Sonoma State University, San Francisco State University and Santa Rosa Junior College.